This post was originally shared in December 2017. It has been updated with improvements to the text and recipe as of April 2020.

 I make this type of whole grain, higher protein tahini banana bread about once a week during autumn and winter and leave a loaf on the counter for quick breakfasts or snacks.
 Top it with extra nut or seed butter to make it even more filling, and add a little honey or maple syrup if you like a touch more sweetness.

 Don’t be turned off by the long ingredient list, it’s mostly seeds and spices.
-You can use the seeds you have in your pantry, but the ingredients in this recipe are easy to find.
+You can use the seeds you have in your pantry and the ingredients in this recipe are easy to find.

 Make sure to wait until your bananas are turning brown and spotty before using them as you need the natural sweetness from the overripe fruit.
 (This is key.
 If you write me that the loaf wasn’t sweet enough, I will blame your bananas.)